Peanut Butter and Jelly Shot

 This is a fun layered shot that, although it tastes scrumptious, doesn’t taste exactly how it is named.
 Few alcohol shots do.
 But I salute the people who invent and name these delicious treats.
 They do their best to get as close as they can to describing how the shot tastes.
 If you want a layered shot that tastes really close to what it is named for, check out the chocolate covered cherry shot or the jelly bean shot.

-What makes this peanut butter and jelly shot so yummy is the combination of Chambord, Frangelico and Baileys.
-The Chambord mimics the jelly, while the Frangelico and the Baileys together mimic the peanut butter.
+What makes this pb&j shot so yummy is the combination of Chambord, peanut butter whiskey, and Baileys.
+The Chambord mimics the jelly, while the whiskey and the Baileys mimic the peanut butter together.

 Once again, I have chosen to layer a shot that most bartenders mix in a cocktail shaker and then pour into a shot glass.
-You can practice your layering skills too, or you can place the ingredients in a cocktail shaker filled with ice and shake.
+You can also practice your layering skills, or place the ingredients in a cocktail shaker filled with ice and shake.
 But if you are like me, you will think the layered shot is more spectacular than the muddied, shaken shot.

 Helpful tips